Bend It Like Beckham: Plot

-Jules Paxton, a member of the Hounslow Harriers, a local women's amateur football team, notices Jess's football skills, befriends her, and invites her to try out for the team.
-The coach, Joe—a young Irish former player whose own career was derailed by injuries—accepts her onto the team.
-Although Jess's parents (mainly her mother) forbid her to join the team, she plays behind their backs, claiming to have a part-time job when she is actually at football practice.
-When he learns that Jess is on the team without her parents' permission, Joe pleads with Mr. Bhamra to allow Jess to play, but he refuses, revealing that he does not want Jess to suffer the way he did when he was excluded from a cricket club because of anti-Indian sentiment.
+Jules Paxton, a member of the Hounslow Harriers, a local women's amateur football team, notices Jess's football skills and befriends her, inviting her to try out for the team.
+The coach, Joe, a young Irish former player whose own career was curtailed by injuries, accepts her into the team.
+Although Jess's parents forbid her to join the team, she continues playing in secret, claiming to have a summer job when she is actually at football practice.
+When Joe learns that Jess is on the team without her parents' consent, he pleads with Mr Bhamra to allow Jess to play, but he refuses, revealing that he does not want Jess to suffer as he did when he was excluded from a cricket club because of anti-Indian sentiment.

-With Pinky covering for her, Jess travels with the team to play a match in Germany; the Harriers lose the match after Jess fails to score on a penalty kick.
+With Pinky covering for her, Jess travels with the team to play a match in Germany; the Harriers lose after Jess fails to score a penalty kick.
 When they go out clubbing in Hamburg after the match, Jules catches Joe and Jess about to kiss.
-This sours the two girls' friendship, as Jules also is attracted to Joe.
-Furthermore, Jess's parents find out she is still on the team by seeing a newspaper article about the Hamburg match.
-After returning, Jess goes to Jules's house to try to patch up their friendship, but Jules's mother, confused by overhearing only parts of an argument, thinks they are hiding a lesbian relationship.
+This strains the two girls' friendship, as Jules is also attracted to Joe.
+Furthermore, Jess's parents discover she is still playing football after her father sees a newspaper article about the Hamburg match.
+After returning, Jess visits Jules's house to try to mend their friendship but is rebuffed.
+Jules's mother, confused by overhearing parts of their argument out of context, thinks they are in a lesbian relationship.

-Jess's father secretly attends one of her games, and sees Jess mocked with a racial slur by an opposing player, and Joe hugging her afterward to comfort her.
-The Harriers qualify for the finals of the league tournament, but the championship match—with an American talent scout in attendance—is to be held on the same day as Pinky's wedding, so Jess resigns herself to missing the game.
-At Pinky's wedding Jess is visibly miserable; her father tells her to go to the game so she can be happy on her sister's wedding day.
-The Harriers are behind 1–0 when Jess arrives, but they rally, and eventually Jess wins the game with a free kick.
+Jess's father secretly attends one of her games and sees Jess mocked with a racial slur by an opposing player, and Joe hugging her afterwards to comfort her.
+The Harriers qualify for the final of the league tournament, but the championship match, with an American talent scout in attendance, is to be held on the same day as Pinky's wedding, so Jess resigns herself to missing the game.
+At Pinky's wedding, Jess is visibly miserable; her father tells her to go to the match so she can be happy on her sister's wedding day.
+The Harriers are behind 1–0 when Jess arrives, but they rally, and eventually Jess wins the match with a free kick.
 The scout offers Jess and Jules sports scholarships at Santa Clara University in California.
 Jules and Jess share a hug and kiss to celebrate, furthering Jules's mother's suspicions.
-Jess returns to the wedding, now able to celebrate.
-Jules's mother gives Jules a ride to the wedding as well, but when they arrive, Mrs. Paxton accuses Jess of being a hypocrite and a lesbian.
-Jules drags her mother away, angrily clarifying her relationship with Jess.
+Jess returns to the wedding, happy and able to celebrate.
+Jules heads to the wedding as well, being given a lift by her mother, who, upon arriving, confronts Jess and accuses her of being a hypocrite and a lesbian.
+Jules drags her mother away, angrily clarifying her friendship with Jess and her sexual orientation.